 STUDENTS DIRECTLY IMPACTED

-Thanks to people like you, we've been able to deliver Over 500 presentations about bullying prevention, mental health awareness, and youth empowerment to schools (free of charge) and have directly impacted over 125,000 students.
+THANKS TO SUPPORTERS LIKE YOU, we've been able to deliver Over 600 presentations about bullying prevention, mental health awareness, and youth empowerment to schools across Canada free of charge and have directly impacted over 150,000 students.

 100 Schools | 10 Provinces | 14 weeks

-So far, we’ve delivered over 500 presentations to schools across Canada, at no cost to the schools.
-Each school visit included a 45-minute presentation by our founder and performing partner Elsie Morden, who shares her own experiences with bullying and mental illness through original songs and personal stories.
+Our founder and performing partner Elsie Morden shares her own experiences with bullying and mental illness through original songs and personal stories.

 “Thank you again for the work you are doing and sharing it with us.
 Here are a few of my thoughts.
 Your message, marketed as an anti-bullying presentation was that and much more.
 Your medium of video, story, and song engaged our students and increased their awareness of the need and their choice to treat each other with respect and kindness.
 More importantly, your "presence," in my opinion, is the key to your message of personal empowerment.
 You take the often-overused phrase of anti-bullying and transform it into a powerful mantra of resilience and hope.
 Who you have become in the face of personal attack, is the medium and the message, that holds the possibility to empower everyone who comes to the "No Time for That” Tour presentation.
 Thank you again.”